-(A) Take action immediately to contain the spill.

-(B) Notify the Contracting Officer's Representative on site.

-- (C) Be under the control of the Contracting Officer or his Representative during the spill cleanup. - (D) Be liable for all costs of damages, clean-up, and decontamination.
+- (A) Act immediately to contain the spill. - (B) Notify the Contracting Officer's Representative on site. - (C) Be under the control of the Contracting Officer or his Representative during the spill cleanup. - (D) Be liable for all costs of damages, clean-up, and decontamination.